hkbu-kennycheng/comp7065/lab3.md

   - zip code
 - `u.occupation`: A list of the occupations.

-## Loading the Dataset into Orange3
+## Download and extract the Dataset

-Let's load the dataset into Orange3.
+Let's download the dataset and extract it with `Python script` widget in Orange3.
+Please create a new workflow and add a `Python script` widget.
+Then, copy and paste the following code into the `Python script` widget.

 ```python
 import requests